A - F

 S - Z

-three were members of the Armed Forces of Vietnam.
-In the"
+three were members of the Armed Forces of Vietnam."
+In the San Francisco

 On November 28, 2000 I found an additional passenger's name listed